A multipoint perturbation formula for eigenvalue problems: Introduction

 Eigenvalue problems are ubiquitous in applied mathematics, for instance in quantum physics, structural mechanics, graph theory and optimization.
 Numerical methods to solve these eigenvalue problems are hence key to obtain accurate approximate solutions in an efficient and robust way.
 Let us take a Hilbert space, consider $H^0$ to be a self-adjoint operator on this Hilbert space, and define a family of self-adjoint operators

-called Hamiltonians, where $G$ is a parametrized self-adjoint operator.
+called Hamiltonians, where $G$ is a self-adjoint operator.
+The operators $H(G)$ should be understood in the quadratic form sense, and we assume them to be bounded from below.
 We consider the eigenvalue problem associated to $H(G)$ under variation of $G$.
-A widely used approach to treat eigenvalue problems is based on perturbation theory, where one knows or can easily compute the eigenstates of an operator $H(G_1)$ for some $G_1$ and deduces properties of approximate solutions for the close problem $H(G_1) + g$, where $g$ is small in some sense to be made precise later, see~\cite{Kato,Gaeta23,Murdock99} and \cite[Section XII]{ReeSim4} for a presentation of perturbation theory for eigenvalue problems.
-In other words, from spectral information on $H(G_1)$, one can deduce information on the perturbed $H(G_1) + g$ for small perturbations $g$, thus locally around $H(G_1)$.
+A widely used approach to treat eigenvalue problems is based on perturbation theory, where one knows or can easily compute the eigenstates of an operator $H(G_1)$ for some $G_1$ and deduces properties of approximate solutions for the close problem $H(G_1) + \gw$, where $\gw$ is small in some sense to be made precise later, see~\cite{Kato,Gaeta23,Murdock99}, \cite[Section XII]{ReeSim4} and~\cite[Chapters 3 and 5]{Lewin24} for a presentation of perturbation theory for eigenvalue problems.
+In other words, from spectral information on $H(G_1)$, one can deduce information on the perturbed $H(G_1) + \gw$ for small perturbations $\gw$, thus locally around $H(G_1)$.

 In contrast, when the solution of an eigenvalue problem with Hamiltonian $H(G_j)$ is known at $n$ points $\pa{G_j}_{j=1}^n$, standard perturbation theory does not exploit the full approximation power of using the information at all $n$ points to obtain approximations at a new point $G$ as it will only use local information of the closest point $G_j$.
 We illustrate the comparison between single point and multipoint perturbation theory on Figure~\ref{fig:illustr2_pt_and_multipoint}.